Proven-Paradox/shaper-system/Handbook.md

 ## Core Tenets
 These ideas are central to the design of Story Shaper.
 When designing the game these are the guiding concepts that I referred to for direction.
 Any time one designs a complex system of any sort, one will inevitably come to points where one must compromise something or cut some idea that had appeal at one point.
 These are the things I refused to negotiate or cut.
 * **Speed.**  If a given task is not going to be fun for most players at the table, Story Shaper will try to make that task quick, easy, and painless.
-If this has gone well, an experienced player who knows their character should never take more than two minutes to figure out the rules for his or her turn.
+If this has gone well, an experienced player who knows their character should never take more than two minutes to figure out the rules for his or her Turn.
 (Of course, one may take considerably longer describing these actions.)
 * **Versatility.** The rules have been written to allow players to describe their actions however they want.
 This system is intended to be usable in any fantastic setting.
 (With some restrictions on which Abilities are available, it could also be used for a modern setting.)
 The question of what a character can do is answered in the rules, but how they do it is left to be filled in by players.
 * **Depth**.
 Story Shaper has been constructed to create deep mechanics at every step of the game.
 Choosing your character’s Attributes, Abilities, and what they do in a given situation should present satisfying puzzles.
 One with many valid solutions that rewards smart play and mastery of the system, but NOT so many approaches to invite analysis paralysis or pitfalls that render characters impotent.